Double Outlet Right Ventricle in Children

 What is double outlet right ventricle in children?

-Double outlet right ventricle (also known as DORV) is a type of congenital heart malformation.
+Double outlet right ventricle (DORV) is a type of congenital heart malformation.
 This means it is present from birth.
 In this condition, the heart and the main blood vessels leaving the heart do not develop the right way.
 This can cause symptoms in your child.

-A normal heart has 4 chambers: 2 atria (upper chambers) and 2 ventricles (lower chambers).
+A normal heart has 4 chambers: 2 upper chambers (atria) and 2 lower chambers (ventricles).
 Blood flows from the right atrium into the right ventricle and from the left atrium into the left ventricle.
 There is a wall (called the septum) between the ventricles and between the atria.
 It stops blood from flowing between the left and the right sides of the heart.

 In many cases, DORV occurs with other heart malformations.
 For example, a heart valve may not work right.
 Or a ventricle may not be fully formed.
 DORV actually refers to a range of heart problems that share a common feature.
 With all of them, both great arteries are connected to the right ventricle.
 Depending on the exact nature of the DORV, the lungs might not get enough blood flow.
 Or they might get too much.